lightyn/listlight/README.md

 A recipe-oriented grocery list creation and management app. <br /> [Trello board](https://trello.com/b/6ezFxdMK/grocery-app)

 ## Run guide
 Latest stable client release is available in build/clientBrowser folder.
-Just launch index.html to view.
+Just clone or download the folder then launch index.html to view.
 (Backend will use Java with Spark instead of Node to mitigate dependency and server platform configuration issues [fleeing back to Maven/gradle])

 <!-- SERVER COMMANDS OUTDATED, BUILDING BACKEND WITH SPARK INSTEAD